anecz17/WaterfowlProject171/README.md

 Radial Velocity - rate of change of the distance or range between the two points.
 Used to ditinguis bird and insect movement

 Height/angle - These scans are binned in various angles above the horizon.
 We primarily use the lowest angle bin available in the scan (which is about 0.5°).
 This angle can have signals from birds taking off into the sky and weather signals.
-I assume that higher angles could exhibit both birds and weather signals, but I think it is more likely weather.
-At any rate, we tend to not look at these data streams in our process. - may be ignored in our project
+I assume that higher angles could exhibit both birds and weather signals, but I think it is more likely weather - may be ignored in our project

 Spectrum_width - Depicts a measure of velocity dispersion.
 In a radar bin, it provides a measure of the variability of the mean radial velocity estimates (movement) due to wind shear, turbulence, and/or the quality of the velocity samples.
 The proper use of Spectrum Width can help the severe thunderstorm and tornado warning decision process. --not useful for us.